How to Use This Calculator

 How does mark-up differ from gross margin?

-Mark-up and gross margin are both measures of profitability but are calculated differently and express profit relative to different bases.
-Mark-up is the percentage added to the cost of a product to determine its selling price, calculated as (Price - Cost) / Cost.
-Gross margin, conversely, expresses profit as a percentage of the selling price, calculated as (Price - Cost) / Price.
+Mark-up is profit as a percentage of cost: (Price - Cost) / Cost.
+Gross margin is profit as a percentage of selling price: (Price - Cost) / Price.
 A 50% mark-up on a $100 item (selling for $150) results in a 33.3% gross margin.
+Mark-up is always higher than margin for the same price.

 What is a good gross margin percentage?

-A 'good' gross margin percentage varies significantly by industry due to differences in cost structures and competition.
-For example, software companies might target 70-90% gross margins, while retail businesses often aim for 25-45%, and grocery stores might operate on 10-20%.
-Generally, a gross margin of 40% or higher is often considered healthy for many industries, indicating sufficient room to cover operating expenses and generate net profit.
+It varies by industry.
+Software companies target 70-90% margins, retail businesses aim for 25-45%, and grocery stores operate on 10-20%.
+Generally, 40% or higher is considered healthy for many industries, providing sufficient room to cover operating expenses and generate net profit.

 What is the break-even point in units?